andrewmeyerhofer/osTicket-Setup/README.md

 </p>
 <p>
-Added help topics for Business Critical Outage, Equipment Request, Password Reset, Personal Computer Issues, and Other.
+Finally, I created four more help topics: Equipment Request, Password Reset, Personal Computer Issues, and Other.
+The Help Topics tab will show all of the created topics as well as some default ones, and they can be sorted and edited as needed.
+This concludes the Post-Install Configuration Project.
 </p>
 <br />